HathorNetwork/rfcs/projects/hathor-wallet-headless/0001-multisig-create-mint-melt-token.md

 ```

 Lets represent the response document as ` $ `, and each element of a list ` [*] `, we have:
-* `$.complete` -- that represents the completeness of signatures required to use the transaction
+* `$.completeSignatures` -- that represents the completeness of signatures required to use the transaction
 * `$.tx.inputs[*].signed` -- that indicates this input has a signature
 * `$.tx.inputs[*].mine` -- that indicates this input belongs to this wallet
 * `$.tx.outputs[*].decoded.mine` -- that indicates this output belongs to this wallet